 UserVoice helps gather customer feedback, process support requests, and increase customer satisfaction.
 UserVoice allows companies to create feature request voting boards for customers to share their ideas, opinions, and votes.
 Users can share this feedback from within the mobile app with its in-app feedback widget and the API that helps capture feedback without interrupting users.

-Delighted supports short-form or long-form surveys in-app to target specific users and collect feedback inside mobile apps.
-It also provides an in-built reporting dashboard and real-time NPS surveys to track net promoter scores in-app.
+Delighted supports short-form or long-form surveys to target specific users and collect feedback inside mobile apps.
+It also provides an in-built reporting dashboard and real-time NPS surveys to track net promoter-app scores.

 11. ProProfs Survey Maker